nopepper/everywhere/README.md

 ## Usage Notes

 - **When you first run the app, it will start indexing the dummy `data_test` directory.** You should pick out the directories you want to index (click the circle in the top left corner, then select "Pick indexed directories...").
-- Everything continuously monitors the filesystem for changes and updates the index accordingly.
+- Everywhere continuously monitors the filesystem for changes and updates the index accordingly.
 - Index data is stored in the `cache` directory of the project.
 - Due to [Voyager](https://github.com/spotify/voyager) limitations, ARM CPUs are not supported on Windows.